 "[T]he impact of HIV on the transgender community cannot simply be addressed by programs that work to affect individual behaviors; we must address the systemic barriers our community members face ...
 Our communities need substantive and dramatic change in the hearts and minds of people writing and enforcing public health policy, providing health care, and making hiring decisions."

 ~ Positively Trans Needs Assessment Survey Report

 Bearing a Huge Burden

-Across the globe, transgender women (trans women) are affected by HIV to a much greater degree than other groups
+Across the globe, women of transgender experience (transgender/trans women) are affected by HIV to a much greater degree than other groups

 Living with HIV